hexalellogram/ROMDocumentation/OnePlus3.md

 1. Reboot into TWRP recovery using the method of your choice.
 1. Wipe the partitions (advanced wipe) and select cache, system, and data.
 1. Install the .zip in TWRP.
 Don't inject MultiROM and do not reboot afterwards.
-1. Download [Open GApps](http://opengapps.org/) (I use Micro, the Android version should be 7.1, the Platform should be ARM64) and copy to the device.
+1. Download [Open GApps](http://opengapps.org/) (I used Micro, the Android version should be 7.1, the Platform should be ARM64) and copy to the device.
 When I did this the latest version was 2017-10-22.
 1. Install GApps in TWRP.
 1. Proceed to **Installing Magisk** since we need root access for MultiROM Manager.